 Oliver Dubon (b.
 1997) is a musician hailing from rural central Virginia.
-His compositions take inspiration from such sources as modernist literature, philosophy, and the rural countryside and have been performed at the Atlantic, highSCORE, Estonian Music Days, and LaTex Festivals and by musicians such as GrammyTM– Award winning pianist Nadia Shpachenko, GrammyTM– Award winning vocal octet Roomful of Teeth, the Ónix Ensamble, the Pomona College Orchestra, and musicians of the Estonian National Symphony Orchestra.
+His compositions have been performed by musicians such as Grammy™ – Award winning pianist Nadia Shpachenko, Grammy™ – Award winning vocal octet Roomful of Teeth, the Ónix Ensamble, the Kinetic Ensemble, the New England Philharmonic, the Shepherd School of Music Symphony Orchestra, the Pacific Chamber Orchestra, the Confluss Duo, the Pomona College Orchestra, and musicians of the Estonian National Symphony Orchestra.
 In 2021, Dubon was a Fulbright Student Researcher in Tallinn, Estonia where he studied composition with Toivo Tulev and orchestral conducting with Toomas Kapten.
-Dubon has held artist residencies at the Arvo Pärt Centre in Laulasmaa, Estonia as well as the Atlantic Center for the Arts in New Smyrna Beach, Florida where he was an associate artist working under Timo Andres.
-His upcoming works include a double bass + soprano work for the Confluss Duo and an orchestral work for the Shepherd School Symphony Orchestra.
-His mentors in composition include composers Toivo Tulev, Thomas Flaherty, and Karl Kohn, as well as composer-conductor Eric Lindholm.
-Oliver currently studies at the Shepherd School of Music at Rice University in the studio of Kurt Stallmann.
+Dubon has been awarded residencies and fellowships at the Arvo Pärt Centre in Laulasmaa, Estonia, the Atlantic Center for the Arts in New Smyrna Beach, Florida where he was an associate artist working under Timo Andres, and the DACAMERA Young Artists Program.
+His mentors in composition include composers Tyshawn Sorey, Pierre Jalbert, Toivo Tulev, Thomas Flaherty, Karl Kohn, Kurt Stallmann, as well as composer-conductor Eric Lindholm.
+Dubon is currently pursuing a PhD in composition at the University of Pennsylvania in the studio of Dr. Anna Weesner.

 For updates on upcoming projects, performances, or just a hello from me, please enter your email address below.